 Refer to the Tuition, Fees, and Charges section of this catalog for registration billing and payment or access www.uta.edu/fees.

-If the testing process and subsequent diagnostic exam are not completed and submitted to the UTA Health Services by the 25th class day, the student will be dropped from classes and barred from reinstatement.
+If the testing process and subsequent diagnostic exam are not completed and submitted to the UT Arlington Health Services by the 25th class day, the student will be dropped from classes and barred from reinstatement.

 International students must be enrolled for a minimum of 9 semester hours during each regular semester (Fall and Spring).

 Full-time students are expected to enroll in at least 9 hours in a regular semester.
 The minimum full-time course load during the summer sessions is 6 hours.
 The maximum course load for full-time graduate students is 15 semester hours in a regular semester and 12 hours in a summer session.
-Registration in excess of these limits will be approved by the Dean of Graduate Studies only in exceptional circumstances.
+Registration in excess of these limits in exceptional circumstances must be approved by the student’s Graduate Advisor.

 Students receiving graduate teaching or research assistantships must meet enrollment requirements during the semester in which they are supported.
-Assistants may complete no more than 12 semester hours and no fewer than 9 semester hours per semester.
+Assistants should complete no more than 12 semester hours and no fewer than 9 semester hours per semester.
 They may register for no fewer than 6 semester hours during the summer sessions.
-See the section titled Graduate Assistantship/Associateship Policy for details on enrollment and other requirements that Assistants and Associates must meet.
+See the section titled Graduate Assistantship/Associateship Policy for exceptions to these rules and other details on enrollment and other requirements that Assistants and Associates must meet.

-To qualify for most forms of financial aid, students must enroll in and complete a certain number of credit hours each semester.
-Students enrolling in 9 or more credit hours at Census Date must complete at least 6 of these hours whereas students enrolling in 6-8 credits hours at Census Date must complete 3 hours to qualify for financial aid.
-If a student does not complete the required minimum number of hours, they will lose eligibility for aid in the next semester of enrollment.
-Students enrolling in fewer than 6 hours at Census do not meet the enrollment requirements for financial aid.
-Contact the Office of Financial Aid for additional information and guidance on enrollment and eligibility requirements.
+To qualify for most forms of financial aid administered through the Office of Financial Aid, students must enroll in and complete a certain number of credit hours each semester to meet the Satisfactory Academic Progress requirements to receive future financial aid.
+Students enrolling in 9 or more credit hours at Census Date must complete at least 6 of these hours whereas students enrolling in 6-8 credits hours at Census Date must complete 4 hours to qualify for financial aid.
+Students enrolling in 5 hours must complete 3 hours.
+If a student does not complete the required minimum number of hours, they will lose eligibility for aid in the next academic year of enrollment.
+Students enrolling in fewer than 5 hours at Census do not meet the enrollment requirements for financial aid.
+The Satisfactory Academic Progress policy may be found at www.uta.edu/fao.
+Contact the Office of Financial Aid for additional information and guidance on enrollment and eligibility requirements

 Graduate students who wish to change a schedule by either dropping or adding a course must first consult with their Graduate Advisor.
 Regulations pertaining to adding or dropping courses are described below.
 The last day to drop a course taught in regular semesters is at the end of the 12th week of class.
 The last day to drop a course in the other, non-traditional semesters corresponds to 75 percent of the duration of the course.
 The last day to drop a course is listed in the Academic Calendar available at http://www.uta.edu/uta/acadcal.